vault27/Foundation/routing.md

 - Black hole refers to a place in the network where incoming or outgoing traffic is silently discarded (or "dropped"), without informing the source that the data did not reach its intended recipient
 - A null route or black hole route is a network route (routing table entry) that goes nowhere.
 Matching packets are dropped (ignored) rather than forwarded, acting as a kind of very limited firewall
 - Null routes are typically configured with a special route flag, but can also be implemented by forwarding packets to an illegal IP address such as 0.0.0.0, or the loopback address
-- Null routing has an advantage over classic firewalls since it is available on every potential network router (including all modern operating systems), and adds virtually no performance impact-
+- Null routing has an advantage over classic firewalls since it is available on every potential network router (including all modern operating systems), and adds virtually no performance impact

 ## BFD